HOME : LMS : GWR : LNER : MISC : ABOUT US : SEARCH

 LMS Route: Birmingham New Street to Soho and Perry Barr

-Looking towards the main line with the main shed being located out of sight on the right.
-The problem of accessing a wagon from the middle of a long line of wagons was in part solved by the use of wagon turntables located at several poits along the sidings.
-These made it possible to move wagons from a mid-point within a train to a nearby line kept clear for the purpose.
-The movement of the wagons were powered either by horse or frequently, as seen in the posed photograph above, by manpower.
+View of a wagon being shunted by capstan power on one of Curzon Street's cross lines and turntables.
+The problem of accessing a wagon from the middle of a long line of wagons was in part solved by the use of wagon turntables located at several points along the sidings.
+These made it possible to move wagons from a mid-point within a row of wagons to a nearby line kept clear for the purpose of moving traffic in and out of the yard.
+The movement of the wagons were powered either by horse or frequently, as seen in the posed photograph above, by using capstans.
+In some instances, dumb (non-powered) capstans could also be employed in combination with powered capstans.
+These allowed one capstan to operate several maneuvers on adjacent lines by using long rope looped around one or more dumb capstans placed alongside such lines.

 back